flatironinstitute/CaImAn/docs/source/Installation.rst

      git clone https://github.com/your-username/CaImAn
      cd CaImAn
-     mamba env create -f environment.yml -n caiman mamba install -n caiman vs2017_win-64
+     mamba env create -f environment.yml -n caiman conda activate caiman

-Note, as discussed at CONTRIBUTORS.md, you should clone from a fork of caiman at your own github repo.
+     mamba install -n caiman vs2019_win-64
+     pip install -e .

+A couple of things to note:

+-  If you don't want to develop code then replace the second-to-last command with ``pip install .``
+-  If any of these steps gives you errors do not proceed to the following step without resolving it.
-At this point you may need to remove a startup script that visual studio made for your conda environment that can cause conda to crash while entering the caiman environment.
-Use the Windows find-file utility (under the Start Menu) to look for ``vs2015_compiler_vars.bat`` and/or ``vs2017_compiler_vars.bat`` under your home directory.
+-  If the environment doesn't active properly, there may be ``bat`` files that need to be removed.
+Use the Windows find-file utility (under the Start Menu) to look for ``vs2019_compiler_vars.bat`` under your home directory.
 If a copy shows up, delete the version that has conda:raw-latex:`\envs`:raw-latex:`\caiman` as part of its location.
    You may then continue the installation.

 .. code:: bash

-     conda activate caiman
-     pip install -e .
-     copy caimanmanager.py ..
-     cd ..

 .. raw:: html